 An Attorney to Help You Handle Insurance Companies

 Knowing what to say to an insurance company after an auto accident requires in-depth experience.
-The attorneys at Lavent Law have helped countless car wreck victims file injury claims and get the compensation they need for damages they didn’t cause.
+The attorneys at Lavent Law, P.A. have helped countless car wreck victims file injury claims and get the compensation they need for damages they didn’t cause.

 To speak with a Miami car accident lawyer during a free consultation, call us at 305-440-0450 or fill out the online contact form below.